Shaun273/Rails_Story_Blog/README.md

 * Open the console/terminal and change directory into the download location.

+* Use the console and run the command: bundle

 * Use the console and run the command: rails db:create
   * Use the console and run the command: rails db:migrate